-The Bradmoor Neighborhood Association’s Beautification Committee is chaired by Bill Primosch and is currently looking for a co-chair.
-If you’re interested in the co-chair position or just want to get involved, contact Bill or the BNA President, Jed Meline.
+The Bradmoor Neighborhood Association’s Beautification Committee is chaired by Jed Meline and is currently looking for a co-chair.
+If you’re interested in the co-chair position or just want to get involved, please contact Jed.

 December 2013 Beautification Updates

 Members of the BNA Beautification Committee have been very active and engaged with County officials on a number of issues regarding Bradley Park next to the school.

 - Cistern: As you may have already noticed, the water cistern has been moved to directly behind the community garden.
 This was to make it ADA accessible and a paved path will be constructed from the sidewalk to the water spouts on the cistern.
 Also, wood fencing or lattice work will be installed on the Madison and Hartsdale Street sides by the county to help screen the cistern from view.